dusk-network/docs-public/src/content/docs/grants/index.md

 ---

 # Thesan
-Thesan is the Etruscan goddess of the dawn.
-She is associated with the rising sun, the breaking of dawn, and the awakening of the world each day.
-Also associated with childbirth and giving new life, Thesan is depicted as a radiant and youthful goddess, often portrayed with wings and a torch to symbolize the light she brings.

-Dusk’s funding program, focused on bringing life and innovation to the Dusk ecosystem but funding teams and projects with great ideas.
-Featuring grants, investments, and Calls for Proposals, Thesan is designed to bring great ideas to life, with a focus on DeFi, RegDeFi, privacy, and real-world assets.

-## What is Thesan?
+Dusk's grants program is named after <a href="https://en.wikipedia.org/wiki/Thesan" target="_blank" >Thesan</a>, the Etruscan goddess of the dawn.

 __Thesan__

 > noun
 > /ˈθɛ.sæn/

-the Etruscan goddess of the dawn.
-She is associated with the rising sun, the breaking of dawn, and the awakening of the world each day.
-Also associated with childbirth and giving new life, Thesan is depicted as a radiant and youthful goddess, often portrayed with wings and a torch to symbolize the light she brings.
+is associated with the rising sun, the breaking of dawn, and the awakening of the world each day.

+She is depicted as a radiant and youthful goddess, and often portrayed with wings and a torch to symbolize the light she brings.
+Thesan also represents childbirth and the giving of new life.

-_Example:
-Thesan received offerings together with the sun god Usil._
+## What is Thesan?

+The Thesan grants program is designed to infuse the Dusk ecosystem with innovation and growth, by supporting projects via grants, investments, and Calls for Proposals (CFPs).

+Thesan primarily focuses on:
+- DeFi (Decentralized Finance)
+- RegDeFi (Regulated Decentralized Finance)
+- Privacy enhancements
+- Integration of real-world assets (RWAs).

 ## Dusk Funding